MetaCell/geppetto-meta/geppetto-ui/src/components/python-console/README.md

-# Python Console Component
+# Python Console

-Enable Geppetto to expose the [Python API] from the frontend.
+Enables Geppetto users to interact with and making modification to the Geppetto model directly from the frontend.

 ```element
 python-console/showcase/PythonConsole